EktaAgrawal08/Questify/README.md

-## 🚀 Questify: Transforming Documents into Interactive Quizzes Powered by AI
+## 🚀 Questify: Transforming Documents into Interactive MCQs Powered by AI

 **Questify** is an interactive platform that automatically generates **multiple-choice questions (MCQs)** from **PDF**, **Word**, or **TXT** files using the powerful **Google Gemini API**.
 Perfect for educators, students, or lifelong learners, Questify makes quiz creation fast, easy, and accurate.